hlindberg/misc-puppet-docs/data-in-modules.md

 ### What is Puppet Bindings?

 Puppet Bindings is the technical underpinnings on which 'Data-in-Modules' is built.
 It is a mechanism for *dependency injection* (i.e. implicit and explicit "lookup" of composed bindings of data and code).
-It is described in [ARM-9](http://links.puppetlabs.com/arm9-data_in_modules)
+It is described in [ARM-8](http://links.puppetlabs.com/arm8-puppet_bindings).
+Be warned that it is not an easy read, and ARM-8 includes several aspects of dependency injection that are not directly relevant to data in modules, many which are purely internal to the puppet runtime, others that are of interest to integrators.

+### Is there some lighter reading about Puppet Bindings than ARM-8?

+Not currently, but there will be developer introduction and documentation available when Puppet Bindings is no longer experimental.